atgreen/cl-llog/README.md

 ## Tamper-Evident Audit Logs

-**llog-audit** is an optional extension that provides cryptographically-secured audit trails with hash chaining and digital signatures.
+**llog/audit** is an optional extension that provides cryptographically-secured audit trails with hash chaining and digital signatures.
 It's designed for compliance requirements where tamper detection is mandatory.

 ### What is Tamper-Evident?